AntonieGeerts/native-pwa/FORM-OPTIMIZATION-README.md

 1. **Form fields rendering oddly** - The styling of form fields was inconsistent and not optimized for mobile devices
 2. **Memory issues on mobile** - The app was crashing with "Out of Memory" errors when loading complex forms
 3. **Performance degradation** - The app became unresponsive when rendering large forms with many fields
+4. **Loading animation issues** - The CSS animation for the loading spinner was causing memory issues on mobile devices

 ## Solution Implemented